snapp-incubator/smapp-sdk-go/README.md

 with `search.NewDefaultCallOptions()`
 function. you can customize the behaviour with passing multiple call options to the constructor.

-list of call options for reverse-geocode service are:
+list of call options for search service are:

 + [WithLocation(lat, lon float)](#): The geographic point that search would be around it.
 May be user current location or center of the city that you want search in it.
 If location is empty, search boundary is whole of the country.